thonatt/CSL/README.md

 ### Shader setup

 Shader type and GLSL version are setup using the corresponding namespace.
 For example, `using namespace csl::vert_330` gives access to the built-in functions and built-in variables for a vertex shader with GLSL 3.30.
 Starting a new shader requires to create a novel variable of type `Shader`.
 This type contains two important member functions.
-The first one is `Shader::main` which allows to setup the main using a lambda function as argument.
+The first one is `Shader::main` which allows to setup the main using a lambda function with no argument that returns nothing.
 The second one is `Shader::str`which retrieves the `std::string` associated to the shader.

 ### Basic and Sampler types